Regulations governing the EMI license in Lithuania

 Additional requirements:

-• Payment infrastructure planning, including SEPA, cards, acquiring, safeguarding, banking or payment partners where relevant
+• Payment infrastructure planning, including SEPA, cards, acquiring, safeguarding, banking, or payment partners where relevant

-• Outsourcing controls for ICT, processing, compliance, customer operations or group support
+• Outsourcing controls for ICT, processing, compliance, customer operations, or group support

-• Extra structuring for merchant acquiring, crypto exposure, higher-risk payment flows or
+• Extra structuring for merchant acquiring, crypto exposure, higher-risk payment flows

 • Complex group arrangements